zliibbe/zachliibbe.com/README.md

 ### Automatic Linting and Formatting

 This project uses [Prettier](https://prettier.io/docs/en/index.html) and [ESLint](https://eslint.org/docs/latest/) in pre-commit hook (using [Husky]()).

 In order for Prettier and ESLint to not conflict, [es-lint-config-prettier](https://github.com/prettier/eslint-config-prettier) is used, leveraging default settings.

+This project also implements [lint-staged](https://github.com/okonet/lint-staged) to run linting and formatting against staged files.